This year’s Folktale Week was all about exploring my native folklore.

 Monday: Home

 An ANSISIT is a magical being known amongst the Ilokanos of the northern Philippines, who is typically depicted as an old man living in mysterious earth mounds like anthills or caves.
 He owned the land underground and in the afternoons would roam below the huts or sleep on anthills.
 He did not like farmers working with tractors for fear of these machines destroying his home.
-He also disliked sweeping of floors in the afternoons and when offended, he would would cause the offender discomfort like bruising or fevers.
+He also disliked sweeping of floors in the afternoons and when offended, he would cause the offender discomfort like bruising or fevers.

 This being is also known in other parts of the country only named differently.
 In Tagalog, he is known as “Nuno/Matanda sa punso” or literally old man on a mound.
 In other parts a similar creature transforms into a piglet and causes misdemeanor against enemies.